nuel-solutions/sample-aws-security-incident-response-integrations/documentation/SERVICE_NOW/SERVICE_NOW.md

 STATUS_MAPPING = {
-    "Detection and Analysis": "2",  # In Progress "Containment, Eradication and Recovery": "2",  # In Progress "Post-Incident Activity": "2",  # In Progress
+    "Detection and Analysis": "2",  # In Progress "Containment, Eradication and Recovery": "2",  # In Progress "Post-incident Activities": "2",  # In Progress
     "Closed": "7",  # Closed
     # Add custom status mappings here
 }